JoshOrndorff/recipes/src/safety/cop.md

 }
 ```

-*See how the [Substrate collectables tutorial](https://shawntabrizi.com/substrate-collectables-workshop/#/2/generating-random-data?id=checking-for-collision) covers this pattern.*
+*See how the [Substrate Collectables Tutorial](https://shawntabrizi.com/substrate-collectables-workshop/#/2/generating-random-data?id=checking-for-collision) covers this pattern.*